db00m/note-vault/notes/Talk on March 13.md

 #### Jesus Christ

+* Talk about repentence and the _Underland_ of sin.

+To be honest with all of you, there are times when I read my Patriarichal blessings and just get depressed becuase it describes a version of my self that I want to, but I don't have the capacity to become.
+Some might tell me to just stop thinking this way, but it's true.
+I don't have the capicty to change on my own.
+I can only become who I want to become with the help of the Lord.
+When I remember that, I am filled with hope and love for my Saviour.

 * Talk about the many examples of Christ lifting people out of darkness.

 > "But he was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed."